MatthewEppelsheimer/wp-People-plugin/readme.txt

 Add a filter to `people_item_callback`.

-If this you want to display a person differently because you don't like the style of the default display or if you added meta fields that you want to display, add a filter to 'people_item_callback' that returns a string of html code for rendering a person within a list.
+For example, if this you want to display a person differently because you don't like the style of the default display or if you added meta fields that you want to display, you might write something like this:

 	add_filter('people_item_callback',
 		function(){